What's happened

 How we got here

-The meeting occurs against a backdrop of heightened regional tensions, including Chinese military exercises around Taiwan and North Korea's missile tests.
-Historically, Japan and South Korea have had strained relations due to Japan's colonial past, but recent shared concerns over China's assertiveness and North Korea's missile threats have prompted efforts to improve diplomatic ties.
-The leaders aim to address trade, security, and regional cooperation, while sidestepping contentious historical disputes.
+The meeting occurs against a backdrop of heightened regional tensions, including Chinese military drills around Taiwan, North Korea's missile tests, and diplomatic disputes between Japan and China.
+Historically, Japan and South Korea have had strained relations due to Japan's colonial past, but recent shared concerns over China's assertiveness and North Korea's missile tests have prompted efforts to improve ties.
+The leaders aim to balance regional security interests with economic cooperation, especially in technology sectors like AI and semiconductors.

 Go deeper